Stacy Barrett

 Why Nolo?
 Stacy's work as a deputy public defender, commitment to equity in education, and writing background led her to Nolo in 2019.
 She believes in Nolo's mission to provide all people, regardless of income level, the information they need to make important legal decisions.

-Articles By Stacy Barrett
+Articles by Stacy Barrett

 What Is Martial Law?
 Who Declares Martial Law?